johnswyou/fastWavelets/README.md

 In the context of forecasting, everything to the left of the vertical dashed blue line would be removed prior to training a forecasting model using the MODWT coefficients.
-It is often useful to view wavelet decomposition methods such as the MODWT as a “feature generation” or “feature engineering” method.
+It is often useful to view wavelet decomposition methods such as the MODWT as “feature generation” or “feature engineering” methods.

 ## Available scaling filters